 We have created areas for the grandchildren (and grandparents) to play badminton and petanque and have a garden swing.
 Alternatively, since you are surrounded by so much natural beauty, you can just explore the garden.
 Meandering paths with sculptures along the way take them to secluded seating areas.
 Fragrant evergreen hedging screens the compost bins and oil tank.

-We have also planted areas of natural wildflower meadow, mixed native hedging and borders of pollen rich herbaceous planting around the garden.
-Consequently, this informal planting scheme will entice butterflies, birds and bees in to the garden.
+We also planted areas of natural wildflower meadow, mixed native hedging and pollen rich herbaceous borders around the garden.
+As a result, this informal planting scheme will entice butterflies, birds and bees in to the garden.

 Lastly, a path adjacent to a fence along which espalier fruit trees have been trained leads down to a productive area.
 Here, the clients are able to grow fruit bushes and cut and come again salad leaves in raised beds.